Vito Bonventre: Leader of "The Good Killers"

 Bonventre was arrested on August 16, 1921, in New York City along with Stefano Magaddino, Francesco Puma, Giuseppe Lombardi, Mariano Galante, and Bartolomeo DiGregorio for the murder of Camillo Caiozzo in Neptune, New Jersey, a couple of weeks earlier.
 Bonventre and the others were arrested following the confession of Bartolo Fontana.
 Fontana identified the men as members of the "Good Killers", a group of mafioso from Castellammare del Golfo with Bonventre as their leader.
 Fontana claimed they ordered him to kill Caiozzo in retaliation for the 1916 murder of Magaddino's brother, Pietro, in Sicily.
 He also said that the "Good Killers" were responsible for at least sixteen other murders.

 Some of the victims he named were connected to the rival Buccellato family in Castellammere del Golfo.
 These included three Buccellato brothers living in Detroit: Salvatore, Felice, and Joseph killed in 1917-19 and their cousin, Pietro Buccellato killed in 1917.

 The government's case against the "Good Killers" collapsed with only Fontana's testimony against them.
 Fontana went to prison for Caiozzo's murder and the others were released.
 Magaddino was unnerved by his close call and fled the city, eventually becoming the local mafia boss in Buffalo.
 Bonventre remained in New York as a leading member of the Schiro gang.
 With the onset of Prohibition, Bonventre became involved in extensive bootlegging activities.

 Death

 During the early months of the Castellammarese War, Bonventre became a target as Castellammarese-born members of Schiro's gang began to threaten rival boss Joe Masseria's domination over mafia gangs.
 Masseria forced Schiro to pay him $10,000 and step down as boss of the gang.
-Afterwards on July 15, 1930, Bonventre was gunned down outside his garage.
+Afterwards on July 15, 1930, Bonventre was shot outside his garage.

 Bonventre is buried in Calvary Cemetery in Woodside, Queens.